Dental Milestones: Ages 10-14

 Some bleeding from the gums is normal at first.
 The blood should stop when the gums become stronger.
 If bleeding continues for over a week, give your dentist a call.

 As your child becomes more independent and takes control over more aspects of their life, it is critical they have healthy dental habits.
-The knowledgeable professionals at Milestone Kids Dentistry are here to help create an enriching and fun place to learn more about dental development in pre-teens and teens.
+The knowledgeable team at Milestone Kids Dentistry are here to help create an enriching and fun place to learn more about dental development in pre-teens and teens.